MichaelOdermatt/CaveGame/Cave.md

 RETCH!
 RETCH!
 RETCH!, SAYS I!

 EXPOSE!
 GUSH AND SPOUT!
-BURST OF ALL YOUR DEPTHS!
+BURST YOUR DEPTHS!

 Man near campfire:
 Alas the earth has swollowed us whole!

-May we all enjoy her aweful beauty from the inside!
+May we all enjoy her aweful beauty ~~from the inside~~!

 Man stuck in the wall: